GoogleChrome/web.dev/src/site/content/en/blog/introducing-aurora/index.md

 2. Prototype solutions that address this, with an emphasis on "strong defaults" .
 3. Verify the feature with another framework stack, to ensure it is adaptable.
 4. Validate the feature by experimenting in a few production apps, typically with lab testing for performance.
 5. Drive design using the RFC process, addressing community feedback.
 6. Land the feature in a popular stack, typically behind a flag.
-7. Enable the feature in a representative production app to assess quality, metrics and developer workflow integration.
+7. Enable the feature in a representative production app to assess quality and developer workflow integration.
 8. Measure performance improvement by tracking metrics in representative production apps that adopted the feature or upgraded.
 9. Enable the feature as the default in the stack, so all upgrading users